Job Title and Responsibilities

 Areas of specialisation: the behaviour of firms in transition from central planning to a market economy; privatisation and restructuring; bankruptcy and reorganisation; privatisation and corporate governance; the reform of utilities; the development of financial intermediation and institution building; industrial competitiveness; innovation and competitiveness; SME development and policies; employee ownership; and employee financial participation.

 Countries of specialisation: Albania, Croatia, Kosovo, Macedonia, the Czech Republic and Poland.

 Enterprise and Commercial Activities

 My main Enterprise activity has been the development of Tempus and Erasmus/Socrates programmes, and the MSc/PhD scholarship programme in the Business School.

 The Socrates/Erasmus programmes have developed over the years and been the vehicle of cooperation and students/staff exchange with universities in many European Community countries such as Belgium, the Czech Republic, France, Germany, Italy and Spain.
 Tempus projects have developed our links with institutions in former socialist countries in particular Albania, Croatia, the Czech Republic, Kosovo, Macedonia and Poland.
 Over the years, a large number of academics and students from these countries have completed periods of study at Staffordshire.
-I have been the Coordinator of 10 Tempus projects and a partner in several others.
+I have been the Coordinator of 10 Tempus projects and a partner in several others and currently the Coordinator of a large Capacity Building in Higher Education (under Erasmus+) programme.
 These are listed below:

 |Project No.||Title of Project||Country|